Implementing the Robust Design in RMark

 Writing out the model

-For our simulated data, the model is:
+For our simulated data, here’s the model:

 \[z_{i,t} \sim \text{Bernoulli}(\phi_{i,t-1} \times z_{i,t-1})\]